 A wild offseason for the Patriots continues to produce questions surrounding the quarterback position, including what’s best for the Patriots for both the present and future.
-What’s best for the Patriots this season may still be up in the air, but Kasyno Online makes sure what’s best for your betting needs is not.
+What’s best for the Patriots this season may still be up in the air.

 The selection of Alabama standout Mac Jones has only complicated the situation, and the competition behind center has never been tenser in New England.
 But the decision surrounding the day one starter this season shouldn’t be a difficult one.
 Cam Newton is certainly what’s best for the Patriots to start the season, and Mac Jones should take a backseat until further notice.

 It may be hard for Patriots fans to accept, but Newton gives them the best shot at what they are shooting for this season.
 Newton needs to be the leader of this revamped New England squad, and Jones should be observing, at least for now.

 Cam Newton, Not Mac Jones, is What’s Best for the Patriots